 where is the OFDM symbol number within the slot, is the slot number within a frame, and

-- and is given by the higher-layer parameter UL-DMRS-Scrambling-ID if provided and the PUSCH is not a msg3 PUSCH according to clause 8.3 in [5, TS 38.213].
+- and are given by the higher-layer parameters scramblingID0 and scramblingID1, respectively, in the DMRS-UplinkConfig IE if provided and the PUSCH is scheduled by DCI format 0_1 not a msg3 PUSCH according to clause 8.3 in [5, TS 38.213];

+- and is given by the higher-layer parameter scramblingID0 in the DMRS-UplinkConfig IE if provided and the PUSCH is scheduled by DCI format 0_0 with the CRC scrambled by C-RNTI;

-- and otherwise
+- and otherwise.

+is indicated by the DMRS sequence initialization field in the DCI Format 0_1 in 3GPP TS 38.212 [X] associated with the PUSCH transmission.

 < Unchanged parts are omitted >